k1717/Readwide/docs/DEV_CHANGES_1_0_10.md

 and SBOM carry the same packages as 1.0.9 with only the version stamp changed.
 "Current public version" is 1.0.10.

-Note: the F-Droid metadata now carries a 1.0.7 build entry (real commit hash) and two build entries whose `commit` fields are still placeholders - REPLACE_WITH_v1.0.9_FULL_COMMIT_HASH (1.0.9) and REPLACE_WITH_v1.0.10_FULL_COMMIT_HASH (1.0.10).
-Each must be set to the full 40-character commit hash that its tag points to (this app's F-Droid maintainer requires a full hash, not the tag name) once those tags exist.

 Theme: archive image viewer performance + correctness for solid/sequential archives.
 Fixes the CB7/7z paging bug where the previous image stayed on screen (root cause: O(N) per-page re-decompression of the solid stream, so the next